tcolgate/godinstall/README.md

 ## Mis(sing)-Features

-- Sources and Content-? not  currently handled
+- Sources, Content-?, Trnslations not  currently handled
+- Only a single release is supported
 - All versions are currently kept, (this will be configurable)
-- Garbage collection on the store need re-implementing
+- Garbage collection on the store needs re-implementing, failed and timeout out upload will leak garbage to disk
 - The objects in the blob store are likely to change
 - Cacheing into the blob store may be a bit agressive, extra copies of the metadata can be avoided.
-- No current means of reviewin ghte logs
+- No current means of reviewin the logs

 ## Example